architvasan/alcf_tutorial/README.md

 In this video, we are showing the steps of setting up a notebook, loading the appropriate environment and running a simple python script.

 ![PythonRun GIF](JupyterNotebook_Use.gif)

+## Running Machine learning modules

+Finally, we show how to load machine learning modules Tensorflow and Pytorch.
+These are installed natively in the datascience/conda-2023-01-10 module.
+We also show how to check GPU usage for each module.